-The twice-yearly Workday Update Release in March and September, is a key activity in your annual Workday calendar, bringing new functionalities and improvements to the user experience.
+The twice-yearly Workday Release in March and September are key activities in your annual Workday calendar, bringing new functionalities and improvements to the user experience.

-To take advantage of these releases it is essential to have a methodical approach to Workday Release Management.
+To take advantage of the releases it is essential to have a methodical approach to Workday Release Management.
 This includes ensuring the relevant people in your organisation are aware of the expected changes.

 Familiarise yourself with tools that explain new features.